EXPLAINER: How Trump’s 2nd impeachment will unfold

 REPUBLICAN SUPPORT

-On Tuesday, five Republicans said they would support impeachment.
+Late Tuesday, three key Republicans said they would support impeachment.
 No Republicans supported Trump’s first impeachment in 2019.

 Republican Rep. Liz Cheney of Wyoming, the No. 3 Republican in the House and the daughter of former Vice President Dick Cheney, said she would vote to impeach Trump because “there has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution.”